csugda/vega/README.md

 This project requires Unity 2017.1.1f1

-Open in Unity by selecting the folder to open in Unity, or by opening any of the scenes in the Assets folder.
+Open in Unity by selecting this folder to open in Unity, or by opening any of the scenes in the Assets folder.